glpi-project/glpi/apirest.md

 ### ERROR_RIGHT_MISSING

 The current logged user miss rights in his profile to do the provided action.
-Alter this profile or choose a new one for the user in GLPi main interface.
+Alter this profile or choose a new one for the user in GLPI main interface.

 ### ERROR_SESSION_TOKEN_INVALID